aaccioly-coding-challenges/test-jpmc-glasgow-2016/README.md

 The data itself is written and retrieved using a in memory implementation of `StockRepository`.
 Internally a [MultiMap][6] stores trades for each kind of stock.

-> TODO: include class diagram
+> TODO: include class diagram for service and repository

 Finally, a geometric mean [`Collector`][7] is implemented as an alternative for a private or public static utility method in order to comply with the [Simple responsibility principle][8].